 i2c is a communication protocol that runs over a two wire bus.
 The two wires are called SDA (Serial Data) and SCL (Serial Clock).
-The i2c bus has one or more masters (the Raspberry Pi) and one or more slave devices, like the LSM9DS0 on the BerryIMU.
+The i2c bus has one or more masters (the Raspberry Pi) and one or more slave devices, like the LSM6DSL on the BerryIMU .
 As the same data and clock lines are shared between multiple slaves, we need some way to choose which device to communicate with.
 With i2c, every device has an address that each communication must be prefaced with.

 How to enable i2c on the Raspberry Pi

-Once your Raspberry Pi reboots, you can check for any components connected to the i2c bus by using i2cdetect;
+If you have an I2C device connect, you can check for any components connected to the i2c bus by using i2cdetect;

 Or port 0 on the older Raspberry Pi